 Any applicant must comply with mandatory pre-requisites, whether this is an initial application or the renewal of there application.
 These include for example

-- having performed a minimum of 10 inter-continental moves per year as the booker
+- having performed a minimum of 10 inter-continental moves per year;

-In the case of a first time application, the company must be able to prove its financial health (this is detailed in the manual & guidelines)
+In the case of a first time application, the company must be able to prove its financial health (as detailed in the FAIM documentation).

 2. Pre-audit assessment: